Fourier Neural Operators for Time-Periodic Quantum Systems: Learning Floquet Hamiltonians, Observable Dynamics, and Operator Growth: Introduction

 Despite the promise of Floquet quantum systems, numerical simulation of their real-time dynamics remains extremely challenging when interactions are present, even in one dimension.
 The exponential growth of the Hilbert space dimension quickly renders exact diagonalization infeasible beyond modest system sizes~\cite{expgrowth1,expgrowth2}.
 At the same time, the rapid growth of entanglement under driving severely limits tensor-network-based time evolution methods, which are otherwise highly effective in static and weakly entangled quantum systems~\cite{EE1, EE_0, dmrg, dmrg2}.
 As a result, understanding and predicting dynamics in Floquet systems requires new computational paradigms and surrogates.

 Recently, machine learning has become a complementary approach for modeling the dynamics of driven quantum systems.
 By extracting complex patterns hidden within data, machine-learning-based methods have been successful in predicting dynamics of driven and dissipative quantum systems~\cite{DeepLearningCircuit, dual_complexity, random_driving, Hamiltonian_reconstruction, NQP}.
-However, for periodically driven systems, capturing the inherent time-periodicity is essential for efficient learning and prediction, as well as physically faithful modeling.
+In fact, for a wide class of quantum many-body problems, machine-learning algorithms trained on experimental data can have a proven advantage over traditional classical algorithms that lack such data~\cite{huang_science}.
+For periodically driven systems, capturing the inherent time-periodicity is essential for efficient learning and prediction, as well as physically faithful modeling.
 There is, then, a need for utilizing a machine-learning architecture tailored for Floquet systems that explicitly leverages their time-periodic nature.

 Meanwhile, recent experimental progress has provided access to high-fidelity, real-time measurements on driven quantum systems, particularly on Noisy Intermediate-Scale Quantum (NISQ) devices and programmable quantum simulators~\cite{quantumcomputer1,quantumcomputer2}.
-Such experimental data bring about the exciting possibility of training machine-learning models to predict and extrapolate dynamics at times and system sizes far beyond the capability of traditional numerical simulations.
+Those experimental data can be readily obtained from platforms such as trapped ions, ultracold atoms, and superconducting qubit arrays.
+However, the temporal window of such systems is still limited by decoherence.
+Developing methods that can learn from short-time data and reliably extrapolate to longer timescales is therefore of direct importance for probing non-equilibrium phenomena on near-term quantum hardware.